karlTGA/vosekast_control/MQTT_JSON.md

 * There are different classes to distinguish between sensor data/ logs/ commands/ error messages.
 Each class will publish to a separate topic under /vosekast for easier differentiation.
 	* Sensors publish to their on topic under /status, i.e. vosekast/status/Stock_Tank
-	* All log events will publish to /log, i.e. vosekast/log
+	* Standard Log events will publish to /log, i.e. vosekast/log
-	* Error messages publish to /error, i.e. vosekast/error/Stock_Tank
+	* Log events with level "Error" or "Critical" publish to /error, i.e. vosekast/error/Stock_Tank
-	* Commands will be published to /command, i.e. vosekast/command/Stock_Tank
+	* Vosekast is listening for commands on /command, i.e. vosekast/command/Stock_Tank
 * Data is distinguished by sensor_id and timestamp.

 ```json